Thornbury, Gloucestershire: Thornbury castle

-A tourist information centre operates on weekdays from the Town Hall in the High Street.

-Thornbury castle

 One of town's notable features is its castle, a Tudor structure begun in 1511 as a home for Edward Stafford, 3rd Duke of Buckingham.
 The two intricate redbrick chimneys, built in 1514, resemble those found at Hampton Court Palace.
 Cardinal Wolsey had the Duke beheaded for treason in 1521, after which the castle was confiscated by King Henry VIII, who himself stayed there for ten days in 1535 with Anne Boleyn.

 Thornbury Castle fell into disrepair after the English Civil War, but was renovated in 1824 by the Howard Family.
 It now serves as a 27-room hotel and restaurant.